CSCI-E32/Week-1/README.md

-# Week 1 In Class
+# Week 1: Github and Review

 ## Using Github